inasafe/inasafe-doc/docs/source/developer-docs/postprocessors.rst

 -----------------------

-Adding a new postprocessor is as simple as adding a new class called Xxxxxx Postprocessor that inherits AbstractPostprocessor with 2 mandatory methods (process, description), 2 optional ones and as many indicators as you need.
+Adding a new postprocessor is as simple as adding a new class called XxxxxxPostProcessor that inherits AbstractPostprocessor with 2 mandatory methods (process, description), 2 optional ones and as many indicators as you need.